 January - July 2022

 1 In 3 bites of food are pollinated by bees, and bees have become endangered due to loss of habitat and pesticides.
-I am inspired to create this website and mobile app to help those concerned about bee conservation find easy ways to help save the bees.
+I was inspired to create this website and mobile app to help those concerned about bee conservation find easy ways to help save bees.

 Create a dedicated mobile app and responsive website that will make it easy for Justin to find out what he can do to help save the bees.